How to Season and Clean Cast Iron Skillets

 Avoid storing when damp.
 Even perfect seasoning can't stop rust under standing moisture.
 Water sitting on the surface will eventually penetrate and oxidize the metal underneath.

-Cast iron can be brought back from almost any condition.
-Rust, caked-on grime, and flaking seasoning are all fixable.
-The pan you've given up on can be restored.
+Rust on cast iron looks alarming but it's completely fixable.
+Cast iron can be brought back from almost any condition: rust, caked-on grime, and flaking seasoning are all surface-level problems.
+The pan you've given up on can be restored to like-new condition.

 Don't panic if you see rust.
 Rust is surface-level and doesn't ruin the pan permanently.
 Scrub it off, dry thoroughly, and re-season.